-All instruments and equipment used within the VTDEC Laboratory are routinely calibrated by Laboratory personnel.
+All instruments and equipment used within the VAEL are routinely calibrated by Laboratory personnel.
 Many small instruments and measurement devices are also annually calibrated by an external calibration service following ISO Guide 25 protocol.
-A summary of calibration procedures for individual instruments and tests is provided in Section 8 of the Lab QAP (VTDEC, 2013).
+A summary of calibration procedures for individual instruments and tests is provided in Section 8 of the Lab QSM (VAEL, 2017).

 Stock Standards used for calibration are purchased from a reputable dealer or prepared at the Laboratory using reagent grade material.
 All purchased primary standards are certified by the vendor for purity and identity.
 Calibration Standards (working standards) are dilutions or mixtures of stock standards used to calibrate an instrument.
 These standards are prepared or re-standardized frequently.
 NIST traceable reference materials are used when available.
 A second source standard is routinely analyzed to verify the primary standard.
-To insure that instruments remain calibrated throughout analysis, it is Laboratory practice to run a Calibration Check Standard or a Quality Control Reference Sample immediately following calibration, after every 10-20 samples for extended runs and after the last sample analyzed (VTDEC, 2013).
+To insure that instruments remain calibrated throughout analysis, it is Laboratory practice to run a Calibration Check Standard or a Quality Control Reference Sample immediately following calibration, after every 10-20 samples for extended runs and after the last sample analyzed (VAEL, 2017).

-17.0 Inspection and Acceptance Requirements for Supplies
+18.0 Inspection and Acceptance Requirements for Supplies

-Sample containers are provided by the VTDEC Laboratory to both field teams.
+Sample containers are provided by VAEL to both field teams.
 Vendor supplied containers have been determined to be contamination free for the parameters being tested (Table 1) and samples must be collected in the specified containers.
-All containers are one-use with the exception of 1 liter polyethylene (total suspended solids) and 300 ml BOD bottles (dissolved oxygen).
+All containers are one-use with the exception of 1 liter polyethylene bottles (total suspended solids), 300 ml BOD bottles (dissolved oxygen), and 250 ml polyethylene square bottles (alkalinity).
 These containers are washed and visually inspected by lab staff prior to distribution.
 Sampling containers will be stored and maintained in a manner ensuring their integrity prior to their use.
 All sample containers and associated supplies will be visually inspected for cleanliness and potential contamination prior to use.
 Suspect containers will be set aside and replaced with new, clean containers.
 Sampling containers will be kept closed until time of sample collection.
 Project field team members are responsible for coordinating with laboratories for procuring and maintaining sampling supplies.

-18.0 Non-direct measurements
+19.0 Non-direct measurements

-18.1 Phosphorus loading from Wastewater Treatment Facilities
+19.1 Phosphorus loading from Wastewater Treatment Facilities

-Loads of phosphorus, as metric tons per year (mt/yr), will be reported annually for the 59 Vermont and 29 New York wastewater treatment facilities which have individual waste load allocations specified in the Lake Champlain Phosphorus TMDL.
+Loads of phosphorus, as metric tons per year (mt/yr), will be reported annually for the 59 Vermont and 29 New York wastewater treatment facilities which have individual waste load allocations specified in the Lake Champlain Phosphorus TMDLs developed for each State.
 The data will be obtained from monthly discharge monitoring reports submitted by the wastewater facility operators to the Vermont DEC and the New York State DEC according to the monitoring specifications in their discharge permits.